 2. The marriage license expires in 60 days.

 Pro tip: To view step-by-step instructions on how to obtain your marriage license for your North Cascades elopement, click here where I break down exactly how to get a marriage license in Washington.
-It’s super helpful and explains exactly how to get a marriage license in person, online, or by mail.
+It’s super helpful and walks you through how to get a license in person, online, or by mail.

 Do I Need an Officiant and Witness for My North Cascades Elopement?